Postgraduate Course: Preparing for Teaching 3: Level 2 Education (Upper Primary Years) (EDUA11287)

 - Critically examine and analyse literature related to policy, pedagogy and practice concerned with interdisciplinary learning.

-- Research and present a practitioner enquiry project on interdisciplinary learning implemented during school placement in the upper primary years.
+- Research and present a practitioner enquiry project developed and implemented during school experience in the upper primary years.

 - Demonstrate effective interactions with peers and faculty to enable a community of enquiry and professional learning.